 The Neighbors: Income

-The neighbors in the 7th St E / Jackson St neighborhood in St. Paul are lower-middle income, making it a below average income neighborhood.
+The neighbors in the 7th St E / Jackson St neighborhood in St. Paul are low income, making it among the lowest income neighborhoods in America.

 NeighborhoodScout's research shows that this neighborhood has an income lower